What is a Title Examiner, Abstractor, or Searcher?

 - Prepare reports describing any title encumbrances encountered during searching activities, and outlining actions needed to clear titles.

-Qualities of a Title Examiner, Abstractor, or Searcher
+What a Title Examiner, Abstractor, or Searcher Should Know

 These are the skills Title Examiners, Abstractors, and Searchers say are the most useful in their careers: